From spacetime thermodynamics to Weyl transverse gravity: Weyl transverse gravity from thermodynamics

+The construction of the future (contracting) part of the light-cone cut LCD is, as mentioned above, not needed to be fixed for our purposes.
+The most straightforward option would be to specify the future-directed null vector fields $\hat{k}_{+}^{\mu}$ on $\mathcal{B}$.
+We can define them so that \mbox{$\hat{n}_{\mu}\hat{k}_{+}^{\mu}=-1$} and, denoting the projection of $k_{-}^{\mu}$ on the surface orthogonal to $\hat{n}^{\mu}$ by $\hat{m}^{\mu}$, the same projection of $\hat{k}_{+}^{\mu}$ is $-\hat{m}^{\mu}$.
+In other words, we choose the congruence with a negative expansion.
+Then, the congruence of the null wordlines tangent to $k_{+}^{\mu}$ forms the future boundary of the causal diamond.

-The second contribution to the change in LCD's entropy comes from the expansion of its horizon.
-As we argued in subsection~\ref{lcd entropy}, the LCD's horizon possesses entropy proportional to its area, $S=\eta\hat{\mathcal{A}}$.
-Hence, the entropy associated with the horizon (regardless of its microscopic interpretation) changes with its expansion.
-To compute this change of entropy, it becomes advantageous to consider a light-cone cut LCD, which specifies the past null boundary of the LCD~\cite{Wang:2019}.
-Then, we can easily compute the difference in the area of the boundary's spatial (i.e., orthogonal to the vector field $\hat{n}^{\mu}$) cross-sections at different times, in our case at $t=-\epsilon$ and $t=0$.
+For a light-cone cut LCD we can easily compute the difference in the area of the boundary's spatial (i.e., orthogonal to the vector field $\hat{n}^{\mu}$) cross-sections at different times, in our case at $t=-\epsilon$ and $t=0$.
 The simplest way to do it is by considering the expansion of the congruence of the null boundary generators $\hat{k}^{\mu}_{-}$, i.e., $\theta=\hat{\nabla}_{\mu}\hat{k}^{\mu}_{-}$.
 By definition of the expansion, it then holds for the change of area between times $t=-\epsilon$ and $t=0$~\cite{Raychaudhuri:1955,Jacobson:1995ab,Wang:2019}

 with $s$ being the null parameter along the horizon generators.
 The evolution of $\theta$ obeys the Raychaudhuri equation~\cite{Raychaudhuri:1955}

 where we introduced the shorthand $\dot{\theta}=\text{d}\theta/\text{d}s$.
 The second term on the right hand side \mbox{$\sigma^2=\sigma_{\mu\nu}\sigma^{\mu\nu}$} corresponds to the shear of the congruence